zhiayang/mkvtaginator/README.md

 More interesting is the language selection; you can specify the priority of languages for audio and subtitles independently.
 This can be specified either on the command line or using the config file.

+Finally, a useful feature is the ability to pull subtitles (and attachments) from a secondary source, while using the video and audio streams from the 'main' input file.
+To do this, pass the `--extra-subs-folder` option, specifying the path to a *folder* where the extra files reside. `mkvtaginator` will automatically enumerate the files in the folder and select the best match (with series name, season/episode number) to mux.
+Note that this discards the subtitles from the main input file.

 ### Configuration